 Bed Rails for Seniors – Step 4: Adjust Leg Height

-*IF you have a tall bed, these may not be the right type of bed rail for you.
+If you have a tall bed, adult bed rails with feet may not be the right type of bed rail for you.
 A rail without leg rests is also available and more appropriate for a bed with greater height.

-The second bed rail installs with one additional adjustment step that will require a 3/32 size allen wrench to adjust the height of the locking mechanism.
+The second bed rail type (with swing-away arm) installs with one additional adjustment step that will require a 3/32 size allen wrench to adjust the height of the locking mechanism.
 This will allow for the entire leg length to adjust to fit the height of your bed.

 We reviewed how to install two types of bed rails, however, there are other types as well particularly for those beds without box springs.
 Some adult rails attach directly to bed frames.
 Research bed rails for the seniors if your bed requires this type of bed rail.

 Note: This post contains affiliate links that provide a small commission without any added cost to the user.